This is the current shape of the blocks for the Year 10 Intake of 2017.

-This is the shape of the Blocks for our current yr 10 in take 2017 - NOTE these will change later this year dependent on the needs of the college.
-2018 intake will differ. please use this for reference only.
+Please note: These blocks will change later in the year dependent on the needs of the college.
+The 2018 Year 10 Intake will differ from below.
+Please use this for reference only.

 Elstree UTC is looking to develop highly passionate students that have a desire to work within the technical and creative specialisms we offer.
 We have crafted a curriculum that is about building skilled individuals who can offer a range of specialist techniques alongside a strong academic ability.
 Core studies in English, Maths and Science provide our KS4 students with a platform to excel in the option subjects and to create fully rounded learners.
 The curriculum is split into 4 faculty groups.
 Care has been taken to provide options that encourage learners development in a range of disciplines, preparing them for post 16 study.

 We provide a mature learning environment where students are asked to be responsible, respectful and resilient learners.
 It is essential that students understand the work ethic that will enable them to succeed in a highly competitive industry.
 Students who make the choice to come to Elstree will have experience working in the industry already or have shown an aspiration through extra-curricular activities

 Core (5 hours per subject): Mathematics, English Literature and Language, sciences

 Options - (3 hours per week): Learners select one from each block.

 Our specialism is also enhanced by a focused projects team that works with internal and external projects.
 It is an expectation that learners will be involved with some extra curricular projects and clubs.